Suggested links

 • About 3 in 10 children with ADHD had anxiety.

-• Other health conditions affecting children with ADHD include depression, autism spectrum disorder, and Tourette syndrome.
+• Other mental health conditions affecting children with ADHD include depression, autism spectrum disorder, and Tourette syndrome.

 Try Therapy Online